5 REASONS TO VISIT

 5. A Bustling Capital

-Rwanda’s capital, Kigali, is must-visit destination on its own.
+Looking for one more reason why you should visit Rwanda?
+Its capital, Kigali, is must-visit destination on its own.
 It is a cultural hub, home to a number of talented artists showcasing their artistic, singing, dancing, sculpture and weaving skills.
 A walk through Kimironko Market will take you through the colourful stalls where talented seamstresses will create a unique outfit for you in about an hour.
 The food scene is also worth indulging in.
 Try the local dishes such as brochettes with ibirayi, or treat yourself to sushi, pizza or ice-cream if you’re feeling homesick.
 As the day transitions into night, you’ll experience the unpretentious, laidback nightlife with live music, dancing and karaoke.
 The city is also considered one of Africa’s friendliest capital cities – the locals are kind and will go out of their way to ensure you have a special experience.